Houdini 21.0 Character KineFX

 Turn on the Extract Only parameter.
 The data is only extracted and not removed from the Packed Folders output.

-Output the non-extracted data (for Unpack Folder)
+Output the non-extracted data (for the Unpack Folder SOP)

 Turn on Invert.